 I post this because I can honestly say we did not realize the danger of this machine.
 We are continually surprised at the new, inventive ways our kids come up with to try and die.
 And this was definitely a new one.

 This story was submitted to Love What Matters by Lindsey McIver of Conifer, Colorado.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more powerful stories about drowning safety:

 10-Year-Old Boy Saves His Mom From Drowning In Backyard Pool

 Grieving Mom Honors Daughter Lost To Drowning Accident By Providing Safety Awareness, Scholarships